19hours/sg-statutes/Acts/Income Tax Act.md

 (a) during the basis period relating to the year of assessment 2011 or the year of assessment 2012; or

-(b) during any quarter of a basis period relating to the year of assessment 2013, the year of assessment 2014 or the year of assessment 2015,
+(b) during any quarter of a basis period relating to the year of assessment 2013, the year of assessment 2014, the year of assessment 2015, the year of assessment 2016, the year of assessment 2017 or the year of assessment 2018,

+[Act 37 of 2014 wef 27/11/2014]

 for which a deduction or an allowance is allowable or can be made to him under any of the provisions of this Act mentioned in subsection (2A) (as qualified by that subsection), he may, in lieu of one or more of the deductions or allowances or any part thereof, and in respect of —